IT Management for Business BSc (Hons)

 The ITMB course equips students with a background in the technical skills required for developing software products to meet customer needs.

-However, the primary emphasis is placed on the business skills necessary to manage finances and people in a business environment geared to the development of software products.
+Adopting a practical approach to developing students' professional skills, emphasis is placed on the business skills necessary to manage finances and people in a business environment geared to the development of software products.

-In the Graduate Level Apprenticeship, the workplace forms the central learning environment for the student, and in some respects, plays the role that the computing laboratory would perform for campus based students who do not have access to a real-world environment.
+In the Graduate Apprenticeship, the workplace forms the central learning environment for the student, and in some respects, plays the role that the computing laboratory would perform for campus based students who do not have access to a real-world environment.

 Learning support materials are provided through the Virtual Learning Environment (VLE), which includes a range of equipment such as video and distance learning techniques as well as online interaction.